flin3500/Learn-Python/README.md

 This is the repository contains the code and difficulties I face when I learn python.

+# 05 Web server

+In this folder, it talk about web server.

+### 5.1 Regex

+1. All language have
+   1. Match *(LN_01, LN_02)*
+2. In python
+   1. Search -> the first one found
+   2. Findall -> a list of all found
+   3. Sub -> change the found with the parameter, also can call function
+   4. Split -> split a string and return a list of substring

 # 04 Multitasking

 In this folder, it talk about multiytasking.